lambduli/monolog/README.md

   provable(A) :- A.
 ```

-For `provable/1` to be proven, it's argument, must be instantiated - it can not be a fresh variable.
-That's because any time you have standalone variable in the body of the rule like `A` here, that variable must be associated with some actual value, otherwise `Monolog` fails to unify it with anything, because it could be anything, anything at all.
-And that would only complicate things.
+For `provable/1` to be proven, it's argument, needs not to be instantiated.
+But if you try to prove fresh variable - it will succeed once not narrowing anything.

-So you should always do something like:
+It only succeeds once because otherwise it would act as a "black hole" for the backtracking - once you would get to that point you wouldn't be able to leave it.
+Idea behind that is, that fresh variable could be anything, so `Monolog` could unify that variable with anything and everything and that would only complicate things.

 ```prolog
   one(1).